 - General health: Research studies suggest that regular consumption of chia seeds may help lower triglycerides, blood cholesterol levels, and blood pressure.
 This will help keep cardiovascular health in check (19).
 Chia seeds also help control blood sugar levels after a meal.
 All these benefits are attributed to the omega-3 and soluble fiber content of chia seeds (6).

 These benefits might also be passed on to the nursing baby through breast milk.

 Probable Side Effects Of Chia Seeds When Breastfeeding

 Chia seeds seldom cause any serious health complications.
 However, be observant of the following side effects.

-- Gastrointestinal disturbance: The high fiber content of the seeds may cause diarrhea, bloating, flatulence, and intestinal gas in some mothers.
+- Gastrointestinal disturbance: Fiber rich foods like chia seeds may cause diarrhea, bloating, flatulence, and intestinal gas in some mothers.

 - Possible drug interaction: Excess consumption of chia seeds may cause unfavorable interactions with drugs meant for blood pressure and blood thinning (20).